jgaskins/anthropic/README.md

   # will be more stochastic.
   temperature: 0.5,

-  # You can pass an `Array(Anthropic::Tool::Handler)` (or the alias
-  # `Anthropic::ToolHandlers`) to give the model a way to run custom code in
+  # You can pass an `Array` of tools to give the client a way to run custom code
-  # your app.
+  # in your app.
 See below for additional information on how to define those.
-The
-  # more tools you pass in with a request, the more tokens the request will use,
+  # The more tools you pass in with a request, the more tokens the request will
-  # so you should keep this to a reasonable size.
+  # use, so you should keep this to a reasonable size.
-  tools: Anthropic::ToolHandlers{
+  tools: [
     GitHubUserLookup,
-  },
+    GoogleDriveSearch.new(google_oauth_token),
+  ],

   # Uncomment the following line to avoid automatically running the tool
   # selected by the model.